Crisis and the Role of Digital Transformation

 Gary: Hey, thank you for having me.
 Logan

 Logan: Absolutely, Gary.
 Let’s introduce the co-speaker for this episode as well.
-Pradeep Govindasamy, he is president and CTO, at Cigniti.
-Pradeep is an industry thought leader as well as a regular co-speaker here on the podcast.
+He is an industry thought leader as well as a regular co-speaker here on the podcast.
 He’s an industry thought leader in software testing with over 20 years of experience.
 He has strong experience in setting up testing centers of excellence around testing management, quality engineering, test automation, mobility and functional testing.

 He is a keynote speaker at several industry forums workshops and is also an award-winning CTO of Texas and was also recognized recently as Top 100 best CIO of Pan India.
-Pradeep, welcome back to the show.
 It’s always a pleasure to speak with you.

 Logan: Awesome.
 Well, let’s dive right in.
 Gary, my first question today is for you as the CIO of the city of Atlanta.
 You’ve faced two major crises and both with different types of viruses in these types of situations.
 Not only are there a lot of expectations, there are a lot of eyeballs on what’s going on, but the stakes also are very, very high.
 Can you give us a few keyways you and your team have been able to overcome challenges during these trying times in different scenarios?